dotnet/vblang/proposals/overload-resolution-priority.md

 }
 ```

-All methods in VB have a default ***overload_resolution_priority*** of 0, unless they are attributed with `OverloadResolutionPriorityAttribute`.
-If they are
+All methods and properties in VB have a default ***overload_resolution_priority*** of 0, unless they are attributed with `OverloadResolutionPriorityAttribute`.
-attributed with that attribute, then their ***overload_resolution_priority*** is the integer value provided to the first argument of the attribute.
+If they are attributed with that attribute, then their ***overload_resolution_priority*** is the integer value provided to the first argument of the attribute.

-### Langversion Behavior

-Overload Resolution process does not perform filtering by ***overload_resolution_priority*** in VB < 17.13.
-No errors or warnings issued by the Overload Resolution process due to the fact that ***overload_resolution_priority***
-was ignored in this case.

-## Open Questions

-### Should `OverloadResolutionPriorityAttribute` be disallowed in some locations?

-By analogy with C# we could make it an error to apply `OverloadResolutionPriorityAttribute` to the following locations:
+By analogy with C#, it is an error to apply `OverloadResolutionPriorityAttribute` to the following locations:

 * Property, or event accessors
 * Conversion operators